pelithne/k8s/workshop.md

 azure-vote-front   Deployment/azure-vote-front   0% / 50%   3         10        3          2m
 ```

-After a few minutes, with minimal load on the Azure Vote app, the number of pod replicas decreases automatically to three.
+After a few minutes, with minimal load on the Azure Vote app, the number of pod replicas will decrease automatically.
 You can use `kubectl get pods` again to see the unneeded pods being removed.